 John Wallrodt (Computer applications in archaeology) Senior Research Associate.

 Cincinnati continues to emphasize a balanced approach to Classical antiquity that prepares our graduates for careers in Classics as well as archaeology and art history.
 We encourage advanced study in ancient history and in at least one of the ancient languages, Greek or Latin.
-Three ancient historians are on staff: Michael Sage, Peter van Minnen, and Getzel Cohen.
+Four ancient historians are on staff: Michael Sage, Peter van Minnen, Getzel Cohen, and Duncan MacRae.
 Students may also study with any of the several faculty at Hebrew Union College, conveniently situated just across the street from UC.
 Archaeologists in the Department of Anthropology at UC include Susan Allen, Vernon L. Scarborough, and Alan P. Sullivan III.

 The Department officially supports archaeological fieldwork and post-fieldwork study at Bamboula (Cyprus), Pylos (Greece), Apollonia (Albania), Knossos (Greece), and Pompeii (Italy).
 It also sponsors the publication program of the University of Cincinnati Excavations at Ayia Irini, Keos, Myrtos Pyrgos, and Midea in Greece, and Troy in Turkey.